 When one actually does look at published figures on the factors that reduce road trauma, they tend to support a quite different conclusion.
 The biggest reductions come from measures that focus on driver behaviour (such as speed cameras and booze buses), with smaller reductions coming from road works (such as blackspot treatments).
 The figures also confirm that a large factor in road trauma is the volume of traffic, which in a car-dependent society like Australia closely follows the level of overall economic activity.

 Source: Monash University Accident Research Centre.
 Further modelling of some major factors influencing road trauma trends in Victoria: 1990-96, Report No.129, 1998.

-According to news reports, Monash University researcher Bruce Corben now takes the view – based on the evidence – that road safety is best promoted by measures that target road user behaviour.
+Notably, at least one of the co-authors of the old 2000 claim, Monash University researcher Bruce Corben, now takes the view – based on the evidence – that road safety is best promoted by measures that target road user behaviour.
 One such measure is reduced speed limits.

 Cutting speed limits across the board by 10km/h could reduce deaths by as much as a third, said Dr Bruce Corben….Even though we’ve managed to drop the annual toll by one or two a year, we really can’t claim we’re making great strides,Dr Corben said yesterday.

 Dr Corben said Victoria had lost its place as one of the top two or three road safety leaders of the world, replaced by Sweden, the Netherlands and Britain, all of which had generally lower speed limits, particularly in urban or built-up areas.